Stephen Perse Foundation: History

-In 1615, Dr Perse's will included a bequest of land for the establishment of what was then described as a Grammar Free School, in Cambridge.
+In 1615, the will of Stephen Perse included a bequest of land for the establishment of what was then described as a Grammar Free School, in Cambridge.
 It became The Perse School and was originally reserved for boys.
 It developed along separate lines and operates as a separate organization today, providing coeducational education from ages 3 to 18.

 In 1881, the complementary but unconnected Perse School for Girls opened, as part of the strong 19th-century movement to educate women.
 From the Perse School for Girls, the Foundation developed to become the Stephen Perse Foundation in 2007.
 It opened a co-educational sixth form in 2008.
 It now provides a complete educational pathway for boys and girls from age 1 to 18.

-Writer and cartoonist Ronald Searle drew from the Foundation and Cambridgeshire High School for Girls (now Long Road Sixth Form College) as inspiration for his St Trinian's School books (published 1946 to 1952), which portrayed the girls at a boarding school as juvenile delinquents.
-Searle donated original manuscripts and diaries to the school, which are held in the school archive.
+Writer and cartoonist Ronald Searle drew from the Perse School for Girls and the Cambridgeshire High School for Girls (now Long Road Sixth Form College) as inspiration for his St Trinian's School books (published 1946 to 1952), which portrayed the girls at a boarding school as juvenile delinquents.
+He donated original manuscripts and diaries to the Perse, which are held in the school archive.
 This material includes a letter, dated 1993, which confirms the link.

 Around the turn of the 20th century, the school accepted boys into its kindergarten, including a young John Maynard Keynes.

 In September 2013, Dame Bradbury's School in Saffron Walden joined the Foundation, as a non-selective school for boys and girls aged 1–11.
-At the same time, announcements were made of major development plans to admit boys to Rosedale House (then known as the Junior School) and Senior Schools.
+At the same time, announcements were made of plans to admit boys to Rosedale House (then known as the Junior School) and Senior Schools.
 Boys started at Rosedale House in Cambridge in September 2014, and at the Senior School in 2017, with classes from Year 5 through to Year 11 being taught in a diamond formation.
-This combines the academic benefits of single-sex learning with the social advantages of a co-educational environment.
+This was intended to combine the academic benefits of single-sex learning with the social advantages of a co-educational environment.